PyLadiesBerlin/resources/workshops/20_python_beginners_workshop/manual/installation_party.md

 sudo apt-get install -y python3-pip
 ```

+and you're ready to roll!

-A tool for use with Python, pip installs and manages programming packages we may want to use in our development projects.
+Note: pip installs and manages programming packages we may want to use in our development projects.
 You can install Python packages by typing:

 ```
 pip3 install package_name